-Rather than waiting years to receive their payments, some people choose to cash out of their long-term investment.
+Rather than waiting years to receive their payments, some people choose to sell their long-term investment.
 There’s a short but set process for doing this.

 Between each of these steps, an attorney will handle paperwork and details, including drawing up the agreement and securing a court date.
 Once the sale is approved, you will receive a lump sum of structured settlement cash.

-When it comes to cashing out your annuity there are a few options available: you can sell the whole thing, called an entirety sale, or you can sell the right to some of your future payments.
-If you do not want to sell your annuity in its entirety there are also ways to sell part of your annuity:
+When it comes to selling your annuity, there are a few options available: you can sell the whole thing, called an entirety sale, or you can sell the right to some of your future payments.
+If you do not want to sell your annuity in its entirety, there are also ways to sell part of your annuity: